Photo by Mark Adriane

 The client or prospect likes what you have to say but has a reason (an objection) as to why they’re not willing to book right now.
 Maybe it’s price, product…or any number of different reasons.

-Here’s a tried and true technique to overcoming the objections that can and will pop up much of the time.
+Here’s a tried and true technique for overcoming the objections that can and will pop up much of the time.

-So the scenario, you’re sitting with a bride and groom, selling yourself, your products and you services.
+So the scenario, you’re sitting with a bride and groom, selling yourself, your products and your services.
 But the prospect has some concerns.